hostmobility/documentation/docs/interfaces/hmx/can.md

 ### Use Ethtool to limit the number of interrupts

-Wait until 6 frames has been received or 1000 us has gone by:
+Wait until 6 frames have been received or 1000 µs passed:
 ```bash
 for i in 0 3 4 5; do
     ethtool -C can${i} tx-usecs-irq 1000 rx-usecs-irq 1000 rx-frames-irq 6 tx-frames-irq 6